 - ILAAP and liquidity risk analysis – liquidity stress testing – liquidity risk management

 What you will learn

-- You will learn how to calculate the two liquidity ratios, under both the applicable and the upcoming legal frameworks
+- You will learn how to calculate liquidity ratios, under both the applicable and the upcoming legal frameworks

-- You will get an understanding of the Internal Liquidity Adequacy Assessment Process (ILAAP) and the liquidity stress testing exercises
+- You will get an understanding of the Internal Liquidity Adequacy Assessment Process (ILAAP) and the liquidity stress testing exercises, and their operations

 - You will get an insight into the “broader picture” relating to the provision of central banking liquidity in the Eurozone

 Christos Gortsos is Professor of Public Economic Law at the Law School of the National and Kapodistrian University of Athens.
 Inter alia, he is also Visiting Professor of International and EU Financial Regulation in the LLM Program of the “Europa Institut” of the University of Saarland, Research Partner in the University Research Priority Program (URPP): Financial Market Regulation of the University of Zürich, member of the Academic Board of the European Banking Institute (EBI) and member of the Monetary Committee of the International Law Association (MOCOMILA).
 For the winter semester of the academic year 2017-2018 he was granted the Bernard Braudel Senior Fellowship at the Law department of the European University Institute (EUI) in Florence and for the period September – October 2018 he was Academic Visitor at St Antony’s College (Oxford University), affiliated to the Political Economy of Financial Markets (FEFM) Research Center.
 The main fields of his research interests and teaching include international and EU monetary and financial law, central banking law, as well as law and economics (mainly institutional economic aspects).